-(Please note that non-compliance with the Duty to Co-operate is incapable of modification at examination) You will need to say why each modification will make the Pre-Submission Local Plan legally compliant or sound.
+(Please note that non-compliance with the Duty to Co-operate is incapable of modification at examination)

+You will need to say why each modification will make the Pre-Submission Local Plan legally compliant or sound.
 It will be helpful if you are able to put forward your suggested revised wording of any policy or text.
 Please be as precise as possible.

-You must provide an answer to this question.
-22 If your representation is seeking a modification to the Pre-Submission Local Plan, do you consider it necessary to participate at the oral part of the examination?
-You must provide an answer to this question.
-Yes, I wish to participate at the oral examination.
-No, I do not wish to participate at the oral examination.
-23 23 If you wish to participate at the oral part of the examination, please outline why you consider this to be necessary. consider this to be necessary.
-(Please note, the Inspector will determine the most appropriate procedure to adopt to hear those who have indicated that they wish to participate at the oral part of the examination.
-You may be asked to confirm your wish to participate when the consider this to be necessary.
+If your representation is seeking a modification to the Pre-Submission Local Plan, do you consider it necessary to participate at the oral part of the examination?

+- Yes, I wish to participate at the oral examination. - No, I do not wish to participate at the oral examination.

+If you wish to participate at the oral part of the examination, please outline why you consider this to be necessary.

 (Please note, the Inspector will determine the most appropriate procedure to adopt to hear those who have indicated that they wish to participate at the oral part of the examination.
 You may be asked to confirm your wish to participate when the Inspector has identified the matters and issues for examination.)